Invoice Factoring Costs: The Essential Guide

 Other Models

-Some factoring companies use a combination of the two models.
-For example, it’s a flat fee structure until a certain threshold, and then a tiered fee kicks in.
+Other factoring companies use a combination of the two models.
+For example, it has a flat fee structure until a certain threshold is reached, and then a tiered fee structure takes effect.

 Also, some companies use a discount plus margin model.
-In this structure, the company charges an interest rate on top of the discount fee.
+In this structure, the company charges an interest rate in addition to the discount fee.
 For example, a company might charge PRIME + Margin.

 How do Factoring Companies determine fees?